Skip to main content

 e) Medical Transportation

-If medically necessary, arrangements will be made to transfer an insured person to and from the nearest medical facility or to a medical facility in the insured person’s province or territory of residence.
+If Medically Necessary, arrangements will be made to transfer an insured person to and from the nearest medical facility or to a medical facility in the insured person’s province/territory of residence.
 Expenses incurred for the medical transportation will be paid, as described under Medical Services and Supplies – Out-of-Province or Out-of-Canada.

 If Medically Necessary for a qualified medical attendant to accompany the insured person, expenses incurred for round-trip transportation will be paid.